- Where are you licensed as an attorney? Can you represent me?

 Question: Are there any hidden costs in addition to the fees listed on your website?

-Answer: If you want to file for products in more than one class of good, you’ll have to pay an additional $275 filing fee per class.
+Answer: If you want to file for products in more than one class of good, you’ll have to pay an additional $325 filing fee per class, which we will send you a separate invoice for after you submit our form.
 One class is generally enough for most small businesses.
 See the question above for more information.

 In addition, if you are not using the brand in commerce for all of the products on your application on the day we file, we will have to file under an Intent-to-Use basis.
-This means that if the application is successful, you will have to pay a $150 filing fee per class near the end of the application process in order to complete registration.
+This means that if the application is successful, you will have to pay a $175 filing fee ($100 government fee plus $75 fee for processing and time spent) per good/service class near the end of the application process in order to complete registration.
 If you are already using the brand name or logo in commerce when we file, you will not have to pay this fee.